 Files as data

 By treating files as a special type of batch field or readout definition, you can associate images and other files directly with your structures and assay data!
 You can attach any file format or file size in this fashion.
-CDD Vault will display previews for all common image formats (JPG, TIFF, GIF, PNG, & BMP) and for PDF files as well.
+CDD Vault will display previews for all common image formats (JPG, GIF, PNG, & BMP) and for PDF files as well.
 Any other file format will appear as a hyperlink to download the file to your computer.

 Files attached to protocol readout rows appear in your results table, right alongside the single-point or dose-response data and molecular structure.
 You can download the original file at any time by clicking on the file name or preview image in any part of the application, for example right within the results table.